MANUAL

 Switch AI provider / model

-Anthropic / OpenAI — paste your API key and Sign in.
+Anthropic sign-in — API key

 Switch model — change the model anytime from the model selector in an AI Chat's input bar (e.g. gemini-2.0-flash).